At last an easy way to silence smoke alarms if you burn the toast! (see video below)

 - Easy and quick installation

-- Compatible with Red brand smoke alarms both wired R240 model and wireless R10RF model
+- Compatible with Red brand smoke alarm R10RF model and R240 models with wireless base

 - Model No: RAC